monome/docs/serialosc/index.md

 - `oscsend localhost 17675 /sys/prefix s "/blinky"`

-Note that when a grid is disconnected + reconnected, its prefix will return to `/monome`.
+Note that this prefix is saved in your computer's [serialosc preferences](#serialosc-preferences) so that when this grid is disconnected + reconnected, its prefix will remain the defined value.
+To your grid's prefix change back to default:

+- `oscsend localhost 17675 /sys/prefix s "/monome"`

 To send LED data: